realpython/web-dev-for-data-scientists/lessons/01-intro.md

 - Visualization - show off that data!
 - Gather - scraping, accessing (and parsing) web apis
 - Interaction - get people to interact with and add more data
-- Learn - always be learning
+- Learn - always be learning (ABCs!)

 ## Web Development 101